KrizpCode/realtime-todo-app/README.md

 A Realtime To-Do application where users can register an account, create to-do lists and share with other users.
 All of the changes within a to-do list happens in realtime, and invited users can work on the same list simultaneously.

+For this project I set a goal to learn TypeScript, GraphQL and FireBase.
+If I were to continue developing this app, I would add a database, a way to filter the lists by active/done/all, and add special lists with different special features.

 ## Link (Refresh if not accessable directly, since it might be in sleep-mode on Heroku)
 https://my-todo-realtime.herokuapp.com/